 The biology bout windows for wadeable streams are based on a combination of parameters at each site.
-Using USGS streamflow data from nearby "proxy" sites, mean daily air temperature (NOAA NCDC [NCEI] datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down; Figure 4, Figure 5), 1 month sampling windows were pre-determined for all sites.
-Sampling windows may be adjusted with stream flow as all biological sampling (except for surface water microbes) is based on actual conditions at the site.
+Using USGS streamflow data from nearby "proxy" sites, mean daily air temperature (NOAA NCDC [NCEI] datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down; Figure 5, Figure 6), 1 month sampling windows were pre-determined for all sites.
+MODIS data, a standard part of the analysis at most NEON sites, was not used in the prediction of BLUE sampling dates because the data did not show clear seasonality Sampling windows may be adjusted with stream flow as all biological sampling (except for surface water microbes) is based on actual conditions at the site.
 The riparian assessment will be conducted during the site-specific peak greenness window defined by the MODIS dataset which may or may not coincide with the biological and sediment sampling bout dates (Table 6).